 MTHONJANENI MAYOR – WELCOME TO 2019

-I like to thank the Municipal Council and Staff for their dedication and commitment to serving the people of Mthonjaneni.
-It is through their commitment and respect for their work that our Municipality has unqualified Audit Opinions from the Office of the Auditor General for two consecutive years.
+I would also like to thank the Municipal Council and Staff for their dedication and commitment towards serving the people of Mthonjaneni.
+It is through their commitment and respect for their work that our Municipality has achieved an unqualified Audit Opinions from the Office of the Auditor General for two consecutive years.

-In just the two years of our time in office we have fulfilled all the promises we have made to the people whom elected us.
-We have supported local businesses and Co-operatives, fast tracked infrastructure development in all our 13 Wards.
+In just the two years of we have fulfilled all the promises we have made to our electorate.
+We have supported local businesses and Co-operatives, fast tracked infrastructure development in all of our 13 Wards.
 We have also amended the Pauper Burial Support Policy, instead of giving people a grocery voucher we have added a coffin and transport.
 We also promised Mthonjaneni artists that we will build a recording studio and implemented a programme of giving youth Drivers Licence’s in all our wards.

-In 2018 alone we managed to assist and registered co-operatives in all 13 wards with materials to assist in their work.
-We have also decided to rehabilitate and complete projects which were abandoned by the disestablished Ntambanana Municipality.
-We completed and handed over to the community four projects of Oviceni crèche which cost R271 859.43, and Lumbi sport field that cost R944 936.54 both in ward 12, Mabhensa Sport Complex in ward 10 which cost R1 566 783.46 and Mkhakhwini Community Hall in ward 9 which cost R628 562.52.
+In 2018 alone, we have assisted and registered co-operatives in all 13 wards with materials to assist in their work.
+We have also decided to rehabilitate and complete projects which were abandoned by the dissolved Ntambanana Municipality.
+We also developed and handed over to the community four projects, the Oviceni crèche which cost R271 859.43, the Lumbi sport field that cost R944 936.54 in ward 12, the Mabhensa Sport Complex in ward 10 which cost R1 566 783.46 and the Mkhakhwini Community Hall in ward 9 which cost R628 562.52.

-We also took the decision of building Mpevu Community hall in ward 09 which cost R2.8 million, Gobihlahla Crèche in ward 11 which cost R2.2 million and Ntombokazi community hall in ward 12 which cost R2.2 million.
+We also took the decision of building Mpevu Community hall in ward 09 which cost R2.8 million, Gobihlahla Crèche in ward 11 which cost R2.2 million and Ntombokazi community hall in ward 12 cost R2.2 million.
 Mthonjaneni also officially opened a new Administration building which costs R9.2 million.
-We also took a decision of rehabilitating five roads in town which is Reinhold Street, Jacob Cohn Street, Symmonds Street, Ortlepp Street and Osborn Street.
+We also took a decision of rehabilitating five roads in town which are Reinhold Street, Jacob Cohn Street, Symmonds Street, Ortlepp Street and Osborn Street.
 The whole project for roads rehabilitation costs R13.9 million.
-The municipality also made sod turnings and introduced contractors of the Nungwini gravel road in ward 1 under Cllr MN Biyela.
-The 5.4km road will cost R 6 661 306.63 within a period of 8 months.
+The municipality also held sod turning ceremonies and introduced contractors who will be responsible for the construction of Nungwini gravel road in ward 1, which is under Cllr MN Biyela.
+The 5.4 km road will cost R 6 661 306.63.

-The Makhasaneni Soqiwa Electrification continues as planned, the first process of connection has been implemented for the people of ward 3 and 7.
+The Makhasaneni Soqiwa Electrification project is on track as the first process of connection has been implemented for the communities of Wards 3 and 7.

-Although our budget is small, our Municipality is functioning well with stable finances that is able to meet the needs of our people.
-In August 2018 we had held a successful Mayoral Cup as well as participated in the District and Provincial Salga Games.
-During the 2018 Mayoral Cup we extended the number of sporting codes unlike the previous year’s where we only had two codes which were soccer and netball.
+Although our municipality has a small budget with limited resources, we are performing well with stable finances that is able to meet the needs of our people.
+In August 2018 we had held a successful Mayoral Cup as well as participating in the District and Provincial Salga Games.
+During the 2018 Mayoral Cup we extended the number of sporting codes unlike the previous years where we could only accommodate two sporting codes of soccer and netball.
 We also hired professional soccer scouters who were scouting for the talent in Mthonjaneni.
 We also had a successful Maidens Send-off Ceremony to eNyokeni, kwaNongoma to be part of Reed Dance.